Rolls-Royce unveils hybrid flying taxi at Farnborough

 Rolls-Royce is also researching an all-electric product but that is not as advanced as the EVTOL offering.

-"There is an emerging market for all-electric planes but we believe that you need a level of requirement that an all electric system cannot really provide today," Mr Watson told AFP.
+"There is an emerging market for all-electric planes but we believe that you need a level of requirement that an all electric system cannot really provide today," Mr Watson said.

 "So, all-electric is the way to hop around within a city, but if you want to travel 200 or 300 miles, if you want to run London to Paris, then you are going to want to run something that will give you that range.